loomio/loomio_help/content/guides/consent_process/index.md

 ## Glossary

-**Consent-based decision making**, or consent process, is a broad class of group decision-making processes that include Consensus (at its best) and other forms of proposal-based decision making where those participating are empowered to block the proposal if they can articulate a reason the proposal might cause harm.
-There are a variety of methods or flavors, such as Integrative Consent (described in this article) and also Generative Decision Making which draws more attention to whether the proposal is "ripe" among other nuanced distinctions.

 **Open Discussion:** a discussion style where all members of the team contribute as they have something to offer in a popcorn style.

-**Proposer:** the individual who raises an item for consideration which requires a decision
+**Proposer:** the individual who raises an item for consideration which requires a decision.

-**Round:** a discussion style where one person shares at a time as requested by the facilitator

 **Facilitator:** someone who can help the proposer do their job efficiently.
 For example, in step 1, they might check in with them to see if they have enough information to craft and refine their proposal.

+**Round:** a discussion style where one person shares at a time as requested by the facilitator.

-**Objection:** what might cause harm to the team or organization
+**Objection:** what might cause harm to the team or organization.

+**Consent-based decision making**, or consent process, is a broad class of group decision-making processes that include Consensus (at its best) and other forms of proposal-based decision making where those participating are empowered to block the proposal if they can articulate a reason the proposal might cause harm.
+There are a variety of methods or flavors, such as Integrative Consent (described in this article) and also Generative Decision Making which draws more attention to whether the proposal is "ripe" among other nuanced distinctions.